Fabrice000/D4rkC4rl/docs/writeups/SADC_NextGenCyber_CTF/osint.md

 so the flag will be `SADC{BUDAPEST}`

-### Agent 007 found!!!
+### Agent 007 found

 ## New Currency 1 [100pts]

 `Found the total number of transactions of this BTC address.
 19iqYbeATe4RxghQZJnYVFU4mjUUu76EA6`

 Here we need to know about the nulber of transactions this BTC address make !
 So for this type of challenges there are some website you can use to retrieve needed information here two link but we have other i think

 [blockchain Explorer](https://www.blockchain.com/explorer)